 A feature makes it possible to prevent the refund of a transaction whose status is "chargeback".
 This status appears on the extranet.

 The unlimited refund enables you to refund to the customer an amount greater than the amount of the transaction that was captured.
 The amount that is refunded beyond the original amount can be limited to a percentage of the original amount.
 This enables you, for example, to refund the return costs paid by your customer following a delivery error.

 You can create a new transaction from an old one if you know its reference.
-The duplication of a transaction is possible within the 18 months following its creation and within the limit of the expiry date of the means of payment.
-The transaction created during the duplication is a new transaction, all characteristics of which can be changed except for the card information, which you do not need to store in your information system.
-A transaction created by duplication can in turn be duplicated.
+The duplication of a transaction is possible up to 18 months after its creation date and within the limit of the expiry date of the means of payment.
+The transaction created during the duplication phase is a new transaction, all characteristics of which can be changed except for the card information, which you do not need to store in your information system.
+A transaction created by means of a duplication can in turn be duplicated.
 The duplication of a transaction results in a new authorisation request based on the payment data (card number, account number, etc.) corresponding to the original transaction.
 The outcome of the duplicate transaction does not depend on the outcome of the original transaction: if the original transaction was rejected, it may be accepted after duplication, and vice versa.
 A transaction associated with a payment in multiple instalments can be duplicated.
-The payment for this new transaction will be made in one go.
+The payment for this new transaction will be made in one single go.